Surviving Fibromyalgia: Sophie’s Story Will Leave You Speechless

 Realistically, some days are worse than others.
 But I’m in a good place mentally, so that helps.
 I’ve found that when I’m depressed or down or whatever you want to call it, I hurt more.

 My kids are a huge motivation.
-They keep me on my toes!
-I move a lot when I’m with them, so it keeps my body going.
+They keep me on my toes, and I move a lot when I’m with them, which keeps my body going.

 Have you met a lot of people who have fibromyalgia?